 A router's RIB and history of updates are used to create a history of known origins for each prefix.
 This history is what PGBGP uses to define normal behavior.
 On initialization, there is no concept of normal, and therefore all incoming updates are accepted.
 This process continues for h days (the history period).
 After this initial training phase, new routes that would alter the state of normal behavior are quarantined if possible.
-The quarantine lasts for s days (the suspicious period), and after that time the update is accepted by PGBGP if it still exists in the routing table.
+The guarantine lasts for s days (the suspicious period), and after that time the update is accepted by PGBGP.
 This prevents short-term anomalous behavior from corrupting the definition of normal.
 Finally, stale data should be eliminated from the history.
-PGBGP
+PGBGP removes known origins for a prefix if it has not appeared in the router's RIB in the last h, days.
+Likewise, if a prefix has not appeared in the router's RIB in the last h days, the entire prefix is removed from the history.